 Salmon Nigiri is prepared with sashimi salmon and a dollop of fluffy sushi rice.
 The thought itself is lip-smacking and satiating.
 And the best part is that you don’t have to run to your nearest eatery serving the best Japanese cuisine.

 Preparing sushi at home is incredibly easy and much cheaper when armed with the right tools and high-quality ingredients.
+If you love sushi, you may wonder how to cut salmon sashimi and Nigiri properly.
 Read on to surprise your friends and family with spicy tuna nigiri and salmon roll for a great family lunch or a lovely warm brunch with friends.

 Sashimi vs. Nigiri: What’s the Difference?